Qubes OS does offer a blocking instance to shield your Dom0 from attacks via USB called

-Since a USB controller assignment survives reboot, you may find yourself unable to access your system. (link)
+Assigning a USB keyboard will deprive Dom0 VM of a keyboard.
+Since a USB controller assignment survives reboot, you may find yourself unable to access your system.

-Below I want to provide a short workaround in case you still want to get access to your Qubes-based encrypted data immediately:
+Some while ago, I skipped this warning and was locked out of my device.
+Below I want to provide a short, rather dirty workaround in case you still want to get access to your Qubes-based encrypted data immediately:

 - Download gparted or any other tool that allows you to boot a small linux via USB and boot it to get a shell